Cluster Architecture

 An Exasol database runs in a cluster that contains one or more nodes.
 Each node is a host machine that has its own CPUs and main memory (RAM).
 The total number of CPUs and the total amount of RAM in a cluster determines the compute power.

 A cluster can have any number of reserve nodes on standby in addition to the active data nodes.
-A reserve node is a node that has the same basic configuration as a data node, but it is not active and contains no data.
-Each active node holds a mirror of the data on the neighboring node.
-If one of the active nodes fails, the reserve node will automatically take over the role of the failed node.
-Data is then copied to the new node from a mirror on one of the other active nodes.
-For more details, see also Redundancy.
+A reserve node is a node that has the same basic configuration as a data node, but which is not active and contains no data.
+If the nodes are set up with redundancy>1, an active node holds a mirror of the data on the neighboring node.
+If one of the active nodes fails, a reserve node will automatically take over the role of the failed node.
+Data is then copied to this node from a mirror on one of the other active nodes.

 For information about how to manage clusters and nodes, see Nodes Management.